-Rent control refers to laws that limit the cost of rent and how much landlords can increase that cost in any year.
-Since there is no statewide rent control in the U.S., each city passes all the rent control laws and regulations.
-Rent control laws concern rent limits and increases and dictate the landlord’s responsibility to make repairs, lease renewals, evictions, and special rules for special groups like senior citizens.
+Rent control refers to laws that limit the cost of rent and how much landlords can increase that cost in any one year.
+Since there is no statewide rent control in the U.S., each city passes their own rent control laws and regulations.
+Rent control laws concern rent limits and increases and dictate the landlord's responsibility to make repairs, lease renewals, evictions, and special rules for special groups like senior citizens.
 For more legal questions about rent control, use the free tool below.

 Get Legal Help Today

 It’s all about you.
 We want to help you make the right legal decisions.

 We strive to help you make confident insurance and legal decisions.
 Finding trusted and reliable insurance quotes and legal advice should be easy.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.